jlsvision/Data-Modeling-Airport-Cancellations/README.md

-# The Dilemma of Airlinw flight cancellations
+# The Dilemma of Airline flight cancellations

-Jorgee Sanchez (Table)

-Abel Renteria (Table)

-Kwang Min Ko (Story Teller, Scrapper)
+By: Jorge Sanchez, Abel Renteria, Kwang Min Ko